 1- Maida is tasty, but not good for health

 It releases sugar into the bloodstream very quickly.
-It increases the sugar levels as it has high Glycemic index (GI).
-Pancreas has to work a lot for releasing the sufficient insulin to match with the sugar level.
-Pancreas can still manage if the consumption is quite low.
+It increases the sugar levels as it has a high Glycemic index (GI).
+The pancreas has to work a lot for releasing sufficient insulin to match with the sugar level.
+The pancreas can still manage if the consumption is quite low.
 But if consume frequently then insulin production will gradually reduce and you can develop Diabetes.
+(3)